joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.8.23 =

+* Improved bug fix for removing events when ticket counts set to 0.
+* Bug fix: Duplication of event IDs also needs to be handled in notifications.
+* Add debugging log visible on payment screen when MT_DEBUG true.

 = 1.8.22 =